mggg/GerryChain/docs/user/partitions.md

 >>> for part in partition.parts:
 ...    number_of_nodes = len(partition.parts[part])
 ...    print(f"Part {part} has {number_of_nodes} nodes")
-Part 3 has 469 nodes
+Part 3 has 500 nodes
-Part 10 has 462 nodes
+Part 5 has 580 nodes
-Part 9 has 515 nodes
+Part 10 has 515 nodes
-Part 5 has 513 nodes
+Part 9 has 575 nodes
-Part 15 has 317 nodes
+Part 12 has 623 nodes
-Part 6 has 310 nodes
+Part 6 has 313 nodes
-Part 11 has 440 nodes
+Part 15 has 324 nodes
-Part 8 has 337 nodes
+Part 7 has 405 nodes
-Part 4 has 271 nodes
+Part 16 has 329 nodes
-Part 18 has 591 nodes
+Part 11 has 456 nodes
-Part 12 has 597 nodes
+Part 4 has 292 nodes
-Part 17 has 412 nodes
+Part 8 has 340 nodes
-Part 7 has 404 nodes
+Part 17 has 442 nodes
-Part 16 has 322 nodes
+Part 18 has 600 nodes
 Part 14 has 867 nodes
 Part 13 has 548 nodes
 Part 2 has 828 nodes